1uch0-Cop/MultiCodec/README.md

 #1uch0 @2025
-# Multi-Decoder Python | Herramienta en Python para codificar y decodificar mensajes con varios métodos comunes en CTF y programación:
+# Multi-Decoder Python | Python tool to encode and decode messages with various common methods in CTF and programming:

 import base64
 import binascii